- This post contains affiliate links. Read more here.

 While soft dog chews are a healthy option for many dogs, they may not be healthy for all dogs—especially if they’re high in sugar.

-According to Devereaux, many soft treats also contain vegetable glycerin (a common preservative that’s packed with sugar) and/or other sugary ingredients (such as molasses, honey, or sugar) for taste.
+According to Devereaux, many soft treats also contain vegetable glycerin (a kind of preservative that keeps treats moist but is packed with sugar) and/or other sugary ingredients (such as molasses, honey, or sugar) for taste.
 This can be problematic for dogs with diabetes or blood glucose issues.

 “It would be best to discuss feeding [your dog] these types of treats with your veterinarian,” Devereaux says.
 “If your dog has yeast sensitivities, it would [also] be best to choose an alternative that has no sugar source.”